 Likewise, the participants in the research have remained connected and have served as a core network of social change actors in the region.
 Some have gone on to lead important civil society organizations in region such as the Highlander Center, while others have become academics who now run university departments which study and support development in the region, while still others have roles in state government.
 Further, Appalachia became a bellwether for participatory action research (PAR) in the United States, with land ownership study researchers Helen Lewis and John Gaventa playing an active role in the mainstreaming of PAR in the US.
 As such, Scott argued that the study has continued to impact the region over the long haul and not just in the short term.

 In the decades since the original study, the idea has periodically been raised as to whether another land ownership study as wide in scope as Who Own Appalachia should be repeated to assess how the situation in the region has evolved in the past three decades.
 Shaunna Scott and others at the University of Kentucky are making a major push to launch a new study in 2017.
-In September 2016, they organized a meeting to assess the interest in a such an undertaking and to discuss how it could be organized.
-Participation in the meeting exceed expectations and a larger hall was required to accommodate the 50+ participants.
+In September 2016, they organized a meeting to assess the interest in such an undertaking and to discuss how it could be organized.
+Participation in the meeting exceeded expectations and a larger hall was required to accommodate the 60+ participants.
 Turnout included academics and civil society leaders from across the region.

 On the day before the meeting, I sat down with Shaunna Scott to learn more about why she and her colleagues believe now is the time for a follow-up study.
 Scott noted a variety of reasons, including advances in technology; GPS, drones and digital recordkeeping are tools which will facilitate rapid gathering and sharing data for the study.
 This will allow participants to learn iteratively about their own areas and to make ongoing comparisons with data from other counties and states.
-The ability to meet virtually will also accelerate the group’s ability to learn and disseminate new findings.
+The ability to meet virtually will also accelerate the group’s ability to learn, analyze and disseminate new findings.

 Scott noted as well that Appalachia is in the midst of a major economic realignment.
 There is consensus on all sides that the coal industry is ending, but what comes next is unclear.
 Scott and others at the meeting in September felt that a new study could play an important role in helping communities to understand how they can recreate their economies for a modern, post-coal era.
 As Scott articulated in her interview: “We need to put information into the hands of citizens, community organizations and local governments to make wise decisions about their futures."